18th Annual Conference and Business Meeting, December 3 - 5, University of Providence, Great Falls, MT

 - If you are interested in supplying the MOA conference with your delicious organic food, please let us know!

 - In addition to the great speakers, unparalleled networking opportunities, and a relaxed and fun backdrop, one of the best things about the conference is outstanding organic food and beverages.
 This year's conference will once again be catered by Chandee Bomgardner with Bomgardner Catering, Loma, MT.
 Please follow the link to see a list of MOA's organic suppliers and find a form to become a supplier here.

 Every year, the Montana Organic Association (MOA) gathers its members and invites the public to join them in celebrating the organic movement that came about thirty years ago.
 Montana now ranks among the top states in the production of certified organic wheat and other grains along with peas, lentils, and flax.

-More than forty speakers over the three-day conference will also include a 6-part workshop on "Cultivating Your Legally Resilient Farm" workshop by Rachel Armstrong with Farm Commons; research updates from MSU faculty like Dr. Pat Carr and Dr. David Sands, and discussions on seeds, soil health, financing opportunities, and so much more.
+MOA offers the opportunity to hear from more than forty speakers over the three-day conference.
+The past program has included programming like the 6-part workshop on "Cultivating Your Legally Resilient Farm" workshop by Rachel Armstrong with Farm Commons; research updates from MSU faculty like Dr. Pat Carr and Dr. David Sands, and discussions on seeds, soil health, financing opportunities, climate change, and so much more.
 MOA will once again provide Organic University, a half-day long workshop focused on organic certification.
-MOA is also planning on having a Friday Kid’s U to introduce youngster’s to organic agriculture.
+MOA is also planning on having a Friday Kid’s U to introduce youngsters to organic agriculture.

 MOA has several registration options, including discounted registration for MOA members and students, along with those for vendor booths, sponsorships, and premium sponsorships.
 You will also find ways to donate, to volunteer, to sign kids up for Kids' U and more!